tekumara/notes/pyright.md

 Pyright [locates .pyi stubs in several locations](https://github.com/microsoft/pyright/blob/master/docs/import-resolution.md#resolution-order) including typeshed stubs it vendors, your project workspace, and *lib/site-packages*.
 To find *lib/site-packages* pyright needs to run inside your virtualenv, or have the `venv` and `venvPath` configured in *pyrightconfig.json*.

+### Use library code for types

-Some `.py` files contain partial or complete type annotation.
-They can be used to infer missing type information by specifying the  the `--lib` command-line argument, or `"python.analysis.useLibraryCodeForTypes": true` for the pyright vscode extension (in Pylance this defaults to true).
+Many libraries lack stubs.
+However their `.py` files can contain partial or complete type annotation.
+To use annotations in `.py` files, and infer any missing types, when stubs are missing:
+* specify the `--lib` command-line argument
+* set `"python.analysis.useLibraryCodeForTypes": true` for the pyright vscode extension.
+In Pylance this defaults to true.

-I recommend enabling this for modules that don't have type stubs to avoid issues like:
+* set `"useLibraryCodeForTypes": false` in *pyrightconfig.json*.
+NB: Setting this to `false` will override Pylance.

+Use library code for types is a double-edged sound.
+On the one hand, it can avoid issues like:

 ```
   12:32 - error: "client" is not a known member of module (reportGeneralTypeIssues)
   12:26 - error: Type of "client" is unknown (reportUnknownMemberType)
 ```

+But on the other hand, the type information is inferred and can reveal problems in library.
+Some of these problems can only be fixed by the third party library author, and/or a type stub.

+If you are using Pyright/pylance for type checking, `"useLibraryCodeForTypes": false` is recommended.
+The feature was added to provide completion suggestions when using Pylance, see [pyright/#945](https://github.com/microsoft/pyright/issues/945#issuecomment-674466348).

 ## Missing Type Stubs